yana-sidnich/flight-simulator/README.md

   - *MaterialDesignThemes.4.0.0*

 If not, right-click the solution > Manage NuGet packages for the Solution > click the cogwheel > add a new path to the directory of the solution itself.
-Then, select it in `Package source` next to the cogwheel, and install the packages.
+Then, select it in `Package source` next to the cogwheel, and install the packages. further explanation is provided under **local packages** below.

 And now, you are good to go!
 Just press the button up top!